wormhole-foundation/wormhole/docs/operations.md

 If you deploy using a custom pipeline, you need to set the `CAP_IPC_LOCK` capability on the binary (e.g. doing the equivalent to `sudo setcap cap_ipc_lock=+ep`) to allow it to lock its memory pages to prevent them from being paged out.
-See below on why - this is a generic defense-in-depth mitigation which ensures that process memory is never swapped out to disk.
+See below on why - this is a generic defense-in-depth mitigation that ensures that process memory is never swapped out to disk.
 Please create a GitHub issue if this extra capability represents an operational or compliance concern.

 ## Key Generation